 For the collectors who need the nitty-gritty details, here is what is happening under the hood and on the wrist.

-We are almost sold out of our first run of merch. we have a really fun brand. and we feel like we've just started to scratch the surface of how we can put that out into the world.
+We are almost sold out of our first run of merch.
+We have a really fun brand, and we feel like we've just started to scratch the surface of how we can put that out into the world.